day in Barcelona

 This place was amazing – a colourful Indian themed restaurant, a menu with so many delicious options it was difficult to settle on something.
 Prices were very affordable.
 We ordered a thali, burger and snacks plus coffee.
 They also have Spanish dishes to choose from – in any case, plenty of choices for everyone!

-They have a couple of branches in town and are open around noon – 11PM everyday.
+They have another restaurant at C/ dels Àngels 3; and are open around noon – 11PM daily.

 Vegan Junk Food Bar Barcelona

 This was the highlight of my day, on the second trip to this city.
-Yes, this junk food experience is a must.
-VJFB currently has branches in the Netherlands, Germany and the only one in Spain here in Barcelona!
+Yes, this junk food experience is not to be missed.
+VJFB currently has branches in the Netherlands, and the only one in Spain is here in Barcelona.

 The theme of the restaurant is cool & casual, with graffiti art and hip-hop music.
 The menu is very satisfying and I went in for the McKroquet burger – an excellent nostalgic taste with crispy chickpea patty.
-I’m glad that I also ordered the Asian style ‘flamboyant shrimps’ – the taste and texture was simply amazing.
-I’d say go for it.
-They are open from noon until midnight everyday!
+I also ordered the Asian style ‘flamboyant shrimps’ – perfect taste and texture.
+They are open from noon until midnight everyday.

 Velada – Vegan Tapas and Cocktails